Chomolungma/nvidia_tx_utils/README.md

 Select Jetson platform (here: Jetson TX1 with Ubuntu Host)<br/>
 Enter administrator password<br/>
-Select Standard | Full in Component Manager<br/>
+Select Standard or Full in Component Manager<br/>
 Accept all Terms and Conditions<br/>
 Once the installation completes on the Host machine, you will see a message "Completed Host installation, Installer will continue with Device/Post installation." <br/>
-In the networking layout option, select the first option as mentioned in the above instructions ( Device accesses Internet via router/switch. )<br/>
+In the *networking layout* option, select the first option as mentioned in the above instructions ( Device accesses Internet via router/switch. )<br/>
-Put the Jetson TX1 in Force USB Recovery Mode by following the instructions on the screen<br/>
+Put the Jetson TX1 in *Force USB Recovery Mode* by following the instructions on the screen<br/>
 The device will proceed to get flashed.
 Wait until you see the message "Finished Flashing OS".
 Then hit the reset button on the device and wait till it enters the Ubuntu GUI.<br/>
 Hit enter to continue<br/>
 Set the IP address using ifconfig<br/>